IRL2/nanover-server-py/README.md

 ## Running the examples

+### ASE IMD Simulations

 `narupa.ase` provides a command line interface for running serialised OpenMM simulations.
 For example:

     narupa-omm-ase python-libraries/narupa-ase/examples/nanotube.xml

-The `python-libraries/narupa-ase/examples/nanotube.xml` examples folder also contains several Jupyter notebooks that demonstrate visualisation and interaction from a notebook.
+The `python-libraries/narupa-ase/examples` examples folder also contains several Jupyter notebooks that demonstrate visualisation and interaction from a notebook.
+The [Narupa ASE documentation](python-libraries/narupa-ase/README.md) provides more details on setting up ASE simulations.

+### MD Analysis Trajectories

 `narupa.mdanalysis` provides a server for the trajectory service that infinitely loops over the frames of an example trajectory.
 To serve the frames on port 54321, run